-Acknowledged as one of the market leaders, the firm has a large team of lawyers dedicated to our construction law practice.
+Led by 4 partners, the Construction team is one of the largest practice groups that focus on Construction law in any Malaysian law firm.
 We provide specialist, innovative, practical, commercially driven and strategically motivated advice at every stage of the construction process from preconstruction phases and bid preparation advice to contract drafting and project implementation.

 We work eﬃciently, deliver value and are easily accessible, allocating the right lawyer to the right task to ensure high quality yet cost-eﬀective service.
 Being part of a commercial full-service ﬁrm with integrated practices means that our clients have access to the experience and skills of all our lawyers across a broad spectrum of practice areas.

-Some projects in which we have been involved include:
+Some matters in which we have been/are currently involved include:

 - Duopharma Biotech Bhd’s state-of-the-art plant and warehouse in Klang, Selangor.